 BUT, it is possible to maximize your brain performance and mental health through exercise.

 Below I will discuss different exercise types and their effects on brain performance and mental health.
-All of which is based off the latest research.

 Running and mental health